-Please note that the functionality of our website may be limited if cookies are not accepted.
+Please note that the functionality of our website may be limited if you do not accept cookies.

-4) Contacting Us
+4) Contacting us

-When you contact us (e.g. via contact form or e-mail), personal data is collected.
+If you contact us (e.g. via contact form or e-mail), personal data will be collected.
 Which data is collected in the case of a contact form can be seen from the respective contact form.
-This data is stored and used exclusively for the purpose of responding to your request or for establishing contact and for the associated technical administration.
-The legal basis for processing data is our legitimate interest in responding to your request in accordance with Art.
+This data is stored and used exclusively for the purpose of answering your inquiry or contacting you and the associated technical administration.
+The legal basis for processing the data is our legitimate interest in responding to your inquiry pursuant to Art.
 6 (1) point f GDPR.
-If your contact is aimed at concluding a contract, the additional legal basis for the processing is Art.
+If your contact aims at the conclusion of a contract, the additional legal basis for the processing is Art.
 6 (1) point b GDPR.
-Your data will be deleted after final processing of your enquiry; this is the case if it can be inferred from the circumstances that the facts in question have been finally clarified, provided there are no legal storage obligations to the contrary.
+Your data will be deleted after final processing of your request; this is the case if it can be inferred from the circumstances that the matter concerned has been conclusively clarified, provided that this does not conflict with any statutory retention obligations.

-6) Use of Client Data for Direct Advertising
+6) Use of customer data for direct advertising

-Subscribe to our e-mail newsletter
+Registration for our e-mail newsletter

-If you register for our e-mail newsletter, we will regularly send you information about our offers.
-The only mandatory data for sending the newsletter is your e-mail address.
+If you register for our e-mail newsletter, we will send you information about our offers on a regular basis.
+The only mandatory information for sending the newsletter is your e-mail address.
 The provision of further data is voluntary and will be used to address you personally.
-We use the so-called double opt-in procedure for sending the newsletter.
-This means that we will only send you an e-mail newsletter once you have expressly confirmed that you consent to receiving newsletters.
-We will then send you a confirmation e-mail asking you to confirm that you wish to receive the newsletter in future by clicking on an appropriate link.
+For sending the newsletter we use the so-called double opt-in procedure.
+This means that we will only send you an e-mail newsletter after you have expressly confirmed that you agree to receive newsletters.
+We will then send you a confirmation e-mail in which you must confirm that you wish to receive the newsletter in the future by clicking on a corresponding link.

-By activating the confirmation link, you give us your consent for the use of your personal data pursuant to Art.
-6 (1) point a GPPR.
-When you register for the newsletter, we store your IP address entered by your Internet service provider (ISP) as well as the date and time of registration for the purpose of tracing any possible misuse of your e-mail address at a later date.
-The data collected by us when you register for the newsletter is used exclusively for the promotional purposes by way of the newsletter.
+By activating the confirmation link, you give us your consent to use your personal data in accordance with Art.
+6 (1) lit. a DSGVO.
+When you register for the newsletter, we store the IP address provided by your Internet service provider (ISP) as well as the date and time of registration in order to be able to track any misuse of your e-mail address at a later date.
+The data collected by us when you register for the newsletter is used exclusively for advertising purposes within the scope of the newsletter.
 You can unsubscribe from the newsletter at any time via the link provided for this purpose in the newsletter or by sending a corresponding message to the responsible person named at the beginning.
-After unsubscribing, your e-mail address will be deleted from our newsletter distribution list immediately, unless you have expressly consented to further use of your data, or we reserve the right to a more extensive use your data which is permitted by law and about which we inform you in this declaration.
+After unsubscribing, your e-mail address will be deleted immediately from our newsletter distribution list, unless you have expressly consented to the further use of your data or we reserve the right to make further use of your data, which is permitted by law and about which we inform you in this statement.

-7) Processing of Data for the Purpose of Order Handling
+7) Processing of data for the purpose of order processing.

-8) Site functionalities
+8) Website functionalities

 Instagram with Shariff Solution

-If you wish to increase the protection of your data when visiting our website, these buttons are not fully integrated into the page as plug-ins and only fully operational when using an HTML link.
-This type of integration ensures that no connection to Instagram’s servers is established when you access a page on our website that contains such buttons.
-When you click the button, a new browser window opens and opens the Instagram page, where you can interact with the plugins (if necessary, after entering your login data).
+Our website uses so-called social plugins („plugins“) of the online service Instagram, operated by Instagram LLC, 1601 Willow Rd, Menlo Park, CA 94025, USA („Instagram“).
+If you want to increase the protection of your data when visiting our website, these buttons are not fully integrated into the page as plugins and are only fully functional when using an HTML link.
+This type of integration ensures that no connection is made to Instagram’s servers when you visit a page of our website that contains such buttons.
+When you click on the button, a new browser window opens and the Instagram page on which you can interact with the plugins (if necessary, after entering your login data).